A Person Detection Security Robot That Sends You Photos

 Configure the camera component

-Click Save config in the lower-left corner of the screen.
+4. Click Save in the top right corner of the screen to save your changes.

 Configure your services